dortania/OpenCore-Legacy-Patcher/docs/DONATE.md

 Main sections of help we'd appreciate:

 * Donating any Mac you own
-  * Does require SSE4,1 CPU to test on Sierra and newer however
+  * Does require SSE4,1 CPU to test on Sierra and later however

 Additionally, hardware info dumps are greatly beneficial for us to determine what patches a machine might need: